 We make it a priority to empower others to ask for help and share their lives courageously.
 We believe that when hurting people reach out for help, they are able to move forward in their own story by walking out their faith with others too.
 This kind of lifestyle enhances our sense of adventure with Jesus and bolsters our hope of heaven.

-WRIM also collaborates with like-minded ministries and eagerly makes referrals when it is appropriate.
+WRIM also collaborates in a network of like-minded ministries and eagerly makes referrals when it is appropriate.

 What is a Walking Partner?